Salep

-Salep, also spelled sahlep or ßalaip or sahlab, is a flour made from the tubers of the orchid genus Orchis (including species Orchis mascula and Orchis militaris).
+Salep, also spelled sahlep, salepi or sahlab, is a flour made from the tubers of the orchid genus Orchis (including species Orchis mascula and Orchis militaris).
 These tubers contain a nutritious, starchy polysaccharide called glucomannan.
-Salep flour is consumed in beverages and desserts, especially in the cuisines of the former Ottoman Empire, notably in the Levant where it is a traditional winter beverage.
-An increase in consumption is causing local extinctions of orchids in parts of Turkey and Iran.
+Salep flour is consumed in beverages and desserts, especially in the cuisines of the former Byzantines and Ottoman, notably in the Levant where it is a traditional winter beverage.
+An increase in consumption is causing local extinctions of orchids in parts of Greece, Turkey, and Iran.